openSUSE/news-o-o/_posts/2011-06-20-opensuse-summer-camp-greece-2011.markdown

 ## Sounds awesome, I'll book my tickets.

-So, you™ll be there.
+So, youâ€™ll be there.
 What can you expect?

 Our goal is to bring FOSS communities closer and encourage people to contribute to their favorite projects.